nicolastoon/analyzing-recipe-tags/README.md

 |             1 |              1 |        0 |                 0 |         0 |      0 |          0 |         1 |                  0 |                    1 |           0 |                 0 |                    0 |      0 |                    1 |            0 |                    0 |                 0 |            0 |          0 |            0 |                1 |         0 |          0 |                 0 |             0 |                       0 |           0 |            0 |               0 |             0 |                   0 |             0 |              0 |            0 |          1 |                       0 |            0 |             0 |          0 |               0 |           0 |         0 |       0 |              0 |         0 |         0 |       0 |              0 |            0 |                  1 |              0 |          0 |        0 |               0 |      0 |           0 |        0 |        0 |         0 |                   0 |       0 |           0 |        0 |             0 |       0 |

 #### Univariate Analysis
-For this project, I examined the distribution of ratings for recipes.
+To initially explore the data, I examined the distribution of ratings for recipes.

 <iframe
   src="plots/avg-ratings-hist.html"
-  width="600"
+  width="750"
-  height="450"
+  height="550"
   frameborder="0"
 ></iframe>